 Once you start building it up, it's important that you leave it alone.
 Resist the temptation to use it for anything you don't really need.
 Chop up the ATM card for that account if you have to.
 Think of it as someone else's money if it helps.
 The day may come when you need those funds — really need them — so don't spend them now unless it's an emergency.

-Amy Podzius is a TIAA Financial Consultant based out of Chicago.
+Amy Podzius manages a team of TIAA Financial Consultants out of Tempe, Arizona.
 Amy is a facilitator for TIAA’s Women to Women Financial Education Workshops and hosts an array of financial education seminars for participants at all ages and stages of their careers.

 The information is provided for informational purposes only and is intended to engage you in thinking about your financial planning needs.
 Of course, each person's results will vary based on various factors, including, but not limited to, the products or strategy selected.
 There is no guarantee that results similar to those portrayed will be achieved.
 Certain products and services may not be available to entities or persons.